pshriwise/intro_to_matlab/_episodes/02-variables.md

 variable y with a semi-colon at the end of the command.

 ~~~
-y = 20;
+y=20;
 ~~~
 {: .matlab}

 No additional output is generated, but we can see a new variable named y in the workspace.
+We also didn't use any spaces bewteen the variable, the equals sign and the value we're assigning the variable.
+This is okay in MATLAB - it doesn't care how much space is between these entries.
+It is however, easier to read when we include the spaces, so we'll try to make that a habit.

 We can also see what variables exist in our session using the `who` command.

 ~~~
 who